Staff Development and Resources for Teachers

 Head Space: https://www.headspace.com/

-Teaches students the ability to be present, to rest in the here and now.
-It teaches students to be fully engaged in what ever they are doing in the moment.
-Helps to reduce levels of stress, increase focus, and sleep better.
-It is the practice of being mindful, defined by The American Psychological Association “as a moment-to-moment awareness of one’s experience without judgment.
+It teaches students to be present and rest in the here and now.
+It teaches students to fully engage in whatever they are doing.
+It helps reduce stress levels, increase focus, and sleep better.
+It is the practice of being mindful, defined by The American Psychological Association, “as a moment-to-moment awareness of one’s experience without judgment.
 In this sense, mindfulness is a state and not a trait.
 While it might be promoted by certain practices or activities, such as meditation, it is not equivalent to or synonymous with them” (APA, 2012)

 National PTA of School Excellence: https://www.pta.org/home/programs

-Provides free resources in helping schools increase their school climate.
-Programs include: School of Excellence, Reflection Art Program, STEM+Families, Family Reading Experience, PTA connected, and Healthy Lifestyles.
+Provides free resources to help schools increase their school climate.
+Programs include School of Excellence, Reflection Art Program, STEM+Families, Family Reading Experience, PTA Connected, and Healthy Lifestyles.

 Online MSW Programs: https://www.onlinemswprograms.com/resources/social-issues/

-This is a great resource for cyber bullying specifically catered towards social workers.
+This is a great resource for cyberbullying, specifically for social workers.
 It provides quick facts on the harms of cyberbullying and specific steps schools, students, teachers, and parents can take.

 Compartitech: https://www.comparitech.com/blog/vpn-privacy/boundless-bullies/

-This is a great resource for cyberbullying that provides great graphics and facts about cyberbullying.
+This great resource for cyberbullying provides excellent graphics and facts about cyberbullying.

 How social workers can prevent bullying: